 Takeaway

-Connecting with Patients | April 25, 2023 | 1 min read
+Connecting with patients | June 17, 2026 | 2 min read

-By Diane Ghanem, MD, Johns Hopkins Medicine
+By Diane Ghanem, MD, MPH, Creighton University

-Soccer has helped me do so.
-Its’ been a fundamental building block in shaping the person and doctor I am today.
+As a former professional soccer player for the Lebanese Women’s National Teams, playing soccer improved my communication skills immensely.
+It’s also been a fundamental building block in shaping the person and doctor I am today.
 It instilled traits that fueled my drive to succeed as a doctor and future surgeon.
-Here are a few lesser-known soccer skills that never fail to come in handy in caring for patients:

 1. Observe your surroundings.